GSA-TTS/datagov-brokerpak-eks/terraform/modules/provision-aws/README.md

    here carry some of your environment variables into that shell, and ensure that you'll have permission to remove any files that get created.

+   *Note*: If your account does not have access to the GSA hardened AMIs, you will need to run Terraform plans and applies with the variable `use_hardened_ami` set to `False` like so: `terraform plan -var 'use_hardened_ami=false'`

     ```bash
     $ docker run -v `pwd`/..:`pwd`/.. -w `pwd` -e HOME=`pwd` --user $(id -u):$(id -g) -e TERM -it --rm -e AWS_SECRET_ACCESS_KEY -e AWS_ACCESS_KEY_ID -e AWS_DEFAULT_REGION eks-provision:latest

     [within the container]
     terraform init
+    terraform plan
     terraform apply -auto-approve
     [tinker in your editor, run terraform apply, inspect the cluster, repeat]
     terraform destroy -auto-approve